nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * `rsvp 2` marks the 2nd person as RSVPed.
 * `unrsvp 1` marks the 1st person as not yet RSVPed.

+### Listing all persons who have RSVPed: `rsvplist`

+Shows a list of all persons in the address book who have already RSVPed.

+Format: `rsvplist`

+### Listing all persons who have not yet RSVPed: `notrsvplist`

+Shows a list of all persons in the address book who have not yet RSVPed.

+Format: `rsvplist`

 ### Editing a person : `edit`

 Edits an existing person in the address book.